 - The student will complete at least 120 hours of work at their internship placement

 - Students will complete a reflective practice seminar (HRTS 4291, or the equivalent course in Education Abroad) concurrently with the internship.

-- Students must fill out and submit the Learning Work Plan to Alyssa Webb before getting a permission number to register for HRTS 4291.
+- Once you have found a suitable agency and have accepted an internship, you should discuss your duties and responsibilities with your internship supervisor, and submit the Learning Work Plan.pdf to Alyssa Webb to get a permission number to register for HRTS 4291.

 Human rights minors and the majority of majors find internships through one of three paths: